 A low-code approach fits neatly with these priorities.
 The Solution Architects were keen to use it but needed to prove that it could actually deliver and that the technology could stand up in such a safety critical and risk averse organisation.

-It was vital to demonstrate genuine business value and show this could be rolled out to other areas of the organisation.
+It was vital to demonstrate genuine business value and show that this could be rolled out to other areas.
 This is where Netcall came in and explained their low-code product, Create.
 Low-code is the easiest way to develop business applications, fast.

-A particular station had a challenge which was causing genuine inconvenience.
-The process of booking maintenance engineers was so arduous that their customer-facing team were being prevented from spending as much time on platforms as they ideally would, helping passengers.
+A particular transport terminal had a challenge which was causing genuine inconvenience.
+The process of booking maintenance engineers was so arduous that their customer-facing team were being prevented from spending as much time as they would ideally on front-line activities which help passengers.

-As a safety critical environment, all official visitors must be correctly booked, however it took four full-time staff up to six weeks to manage the process, involving a 40-page document being emailed between all the parties, before a contractor could get onsite.
-If the fault was crucial safety equipment, like a security barrier, a security guard was also needed.
+As a safety critical environment, all official visitors must be correctly booked.
+However, before a contractor could get onsite, it took four full-time staff up to six weeks to manage the process which involved a 40-page document being emailed between all the parties.
+If the fault was crucial safety equipment, like a security barrier, an additional security guard was also needed.
 This meant extra costs were incurred and also retailers in the terminal suffered from a reduced income.

 Inefficiencies were causing lost income.

-The Enterprise Architects showed us their process and asked us to build a prototype and to show what it can do.
-After two weeks of work, we went back to the station to demonstrate and found that we were 80% of the way towards solving the issue.
+The Enterprise Architects showed us their process and asked us to build a prototype to show what Create can do.
+After two weeks of work, we went back to demonstrate and found that we were 80% of the way towards solving the issue.
 More than just a presentation, something tangible that was working.
 They found that a unique experience in the IT industry.

 “We said to Netcall, ‘Here’s our process.
 Build a prototype and show us what you can do.
 You’ve got two weeks.’
 And they did!”